nitin-motiani/jlisp/src/Plans.md

 20. More enlightenment coming.
 We can have list of expressions (not one list, have to be very careful here).
 So I am changing User function shit from one expression to list of expressions (not a listexpression) so that we can have multiple statements running in a function

+21. Wonder what's better.
+String or variable expressions for names in Definition, Assignment, Lambda and Function expressions.

 Exception Types Required :-
 1. Variable not found.
 Scheme REPL shows me unbound variable.
 So may show some cool message like that